Hasimasi/ding/Guide-for-OSX.md

 ## 2: Clone

-To get the latest version of MusicBot, run the following commands in Terminal:
+To get the latest version of the MusicBot, run the following commands in Terminal:

     cd desktop
     git clone https://github.com/SexualRhinoceros/MusicBot.git MusicBot -b master
     cd

-cd'ing to the desktop allows you to quickly find your MusicBot folder as it places the folder directly on your desktop.
+`cd`ing to the Desktop allows you to quickly find your MusicBot folder as it places the folder directly on your Desktop.

 ## 3: Configure

 > **At this point you should [create a bot account](https://github.com/SexualRhinoceros/MusicBot/wiki/FAQ#how-do-i-create-a-bot-account) and [add it to your server](https://github.com/SexualRhinoceros/MusicBot/wiki/FAQ#how-do-i-add-my-bot-account-to-a-server)**.

-Inside the bot's folder is another folder called `config`.
+Inside the MusicBot's folder is another folder called `config`.
 Open it, and then open the `example_options.ini` file.
 This is the file containing the **bot's settings**.
-All options are explained in the file. **Make sure you save the file as options.ini after editing**.
+All options are explained in the file. **Make sure you save the file as *options.ini* after editing**.
 If you need help, read the [configuration page](https://github.com/SexualRhinoceros/MusicBot/wiki/Configuration).

 ## 4: Terminal Permissions

-In order for Terminal.app to run the .command files needed for the bot you will need to do the following:
+In order for Terminal to run the `.command` files needed for the bot, you will need to do the following:

-In Terminal.app type the command below followed by a space:
+In Terminal, type the command below followed by a space:

     chmod +x

-Click and drag the file `update_macdeps.command` into terminal then press `RETURN`.
+Click and drag the `update_macdeps.command` file into Terminal then press `RETURN`.
 Repeat the above for the `runbot_mac.command` file.
 You should then be able to double-click the command files to run the bot.

 Example: